Discover how easy it is to gain control of your life again

 Oxygen therapy is the basic method of treatment for people with severe COPD, either during a COPD exacerbation or when the disease is stable and blood oxygen levels are low.
-The goal of oxygen therapy is to maintain your blood oxygen at a level that meets your bodyâ€™s demand for oxygen, usually above 89%.1 While a higher oxygen saturation is ideal, people with COPD may have difficulty maintaining a higher oxygen saturation because of the damage to their lungs.
+The goal of oxygen therapy is to maintain your blood oxygen at a level that meets your body’s demand for oxygen, usually above 89%.1 While a higher oxygen saturation is ideal, people with COPD may have difficulty maintaining a higher oxygen saturation because of the damage to their lungs.
 However, oxygen therapy helps.

-In general, oxygen is safe and effective when used correctly.
+In general, supplemental oxygen is safe and effective when used correctly.
 However, as with all medical treatments, there is the potential for side effects, particularly when used incorrectly.
-The American Thoracic Society, there are several recognizable hazards associated with its use that you should be aware of.1 Keep in mind that most of the side effects of oxygen use are rare when it is used as prescribed.
+The American Thoracic Society cautions that there are several recognizable hazards associated with the use of oxygen therapy that you should be aware of.1 Keep in mind that most of the side effects of oxygen use are rare when it is used as prescribed.
 Here are some oxygen therapy side effects to take note of:

 Skin Irritation and Nasal Dryness

-Although oxygen is not a flammable gas, it does support combustion meaning that things will burn more readily in its presence.
+Although oxygen is not a flammable gas, it does support combustion, meaning that things will burn more readily in its presence.
 If you must use supplemental oxygen:

-4. Suppression of Breathing
+Suppression of Breathing

-If you experience any of these oxygen therapy side effects, contact help immediately.
 Even though there are possible side effects from oxygen therapy, do not let the potential for uncommon side effects keep you from getting the treatment you need.
 Generally speaking, oxygen therapy is quite safe and there are many extremely positive benefits provided by portable oxygen therapy.
 You could improve your survival rate, sleep better, improve mental alertness and increase your quality of life.
-If you’re interested in learning more about portable oxygen therapy, click here to learn about the innovative, lightweight and quiet Inogen One portable oxygen concentrator.
+If you are interested in learning more about portable oxygen therapy, read and learn about the innovative, lightweight and quiet Inogen One portable oxygen concentrator systems offered by Inogen.